geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 # 7 Stopping Criteria

-Before putting this all together, there's more thing I completely glossed over in Algorithm 1 and that is "while stopping criterion `not` reached".
+Before putting this all together, there's one more thing I completely glossed over in Algorithm 1 and that is "while stopping criterion `not` reached".
 So let's talk about stopping criteria, specifically convergence criteria that tell us whether we think a solution is good enough or whether we're possibly